-A New Collaboration … and you can be part of it
+A New Collaboration … How it came about & how you can be part of it

 - The project had to include all 41 of Gordon-Cartier’s harp students at the Cicely Tyson School of Performing Arts in New Jersey.